What's New

 Get full value You know how a new car depreciates the minute it's driven off the dealer's lot?
 Same thing happens in clothing, furniture, and equipment.
 It's common to save more than 50% off retail prices when you shop resale.
 And savings of 90% are not unheard-of.
 Your money gets you better quality at any price level.
 Why buy cheap when you can buy inexpensively?

-Be eco-savvy Imagine the cost to the environment for new items: depleting the soil, adding fertilizers to the watershed, increasing air pollution with shipping by truck or boat.
+Be eco-savvy Imagine the cost to the environment for new items: depleting the soil, adding fertilizers to the watershed, increasing air pollution with shipping.
 Add to that the fact that you're cutting down on the waste stream: now don't you feel good about saving that designer item from the land fill?
 Besides, you'll have to work less yourself when you shop resale, which has its own savings to contribute to the environment!

 Return to top